Chapter 11 Bankruptcy Lawyer

 A trustee will oversee Chapter 11 bankruptcies.
 This single court-appointed individual will facilitate development of reorganization plans and oversee each debtor’s compliance with their reorganization plan, such as making timely payments.
 This is similar to Chapter 12 farmer and fishermen bankruptcies and Chapter 13 business reorganizations.

-Easier for Chapter 11 debtors to keep their businesses.
+It is easier for Chapter 11 debtors to keep their businesses.
 The “absolute priority rule,” which generally requires full payment to creditors to avoid closing the business, is eliminated in favor of the “fair and equitable” standard based on the debtor’s projected disposable income.
-A fair and equitable reorganization plan should be confirmed as long as it provides one of two options for how the company will repay its creditors: 1) by all of the debtor’s projected disposable income being applied to payments 2) through distribution of some or all of the company’s property, as long as its value is not less than the projected disposable income of the debtor.
+A fair and equitable reorganization plan should be confirmed as long as it provides one of two options for how the company will repay its creditors: (1) by all of the debtor’s projected disposable income being applied to payments or (2) through distribution of some or all of the company’s property, as long as its value is not less than the projected disposable income of the debtor.

 The new value rule is eliminated.
 Those who hold equity in a small business in Chapter 11 bankruptcy no longer need to establish a “new value” for their share to retain their ownership interest in the business.